Accessibility Percolation on Cartesian Power Graphs: Introduction

-The genotype space can then be described as the Cartesian graph product $\xGL$ \cite{Martinsson2018}, a directed graph whose vertices form the genotypes and with arrows between genotypes that can be reached via one-step mutations (Figure \ref{Fig:Cartesian}).
+\begin{definition} A \emph{genotype space (over $L$ loci with allele graph $\xG$)} is the Cartesian power graph $\xGL = \xG^{\square\xL}$ \cite{Martinsson2018}, where the Cartesian product $\mathcal{U}\square\mathcal{V}$ of two directed graphs $\mathcal{U}$ and $\mathcal{V}$ is a graph over the Cartesian product of their vertex sets with an arrow from $(u,v)$ to $(u',v')$ iff either there is an arrow from $u$ to $u'$ in $\mathcal{U}$ or there is an arrow from $v$ to $v'$ in $\mathcal{V}$, but not both. \end{definition} With this definition the genotype space's vertex set forms the genotypes, with arrows between genotypes that can be reached via one-step mutations (Figure \ref{Fig:Cartesian}).
 The fitness landscape constrains which of these arrows may be taken by an adaptive walker and we call the directed sub-graph of the genotype graph obtained by removing arrows which do not point towards increasing fitness the fitness graph \cite{Crona2013} (Figure \ref{Fig:Fitnessgraph}).
+For conciseness we usually do not specify the number of loci and the allele graph for the genotype space under consideration, assuming these parameters to be $\xL$ and $\xG$ instead.

+\begin{remark} Although we assume the allele graph to be the same on all loci, this still implicitly covers situations in which different loci use different numbers of alleles, as long as the number of alleles is bounded by a constant.
+This can be seen by considering an allele graph constructed as the disjoint union of all allele graphs with size at most the constant bound.
+The resulting genotype space then also separates into many disjoint components, one of which is the original genotype space with the varying sequence of allele graphs.
+Because mutations between the components are impossible, we can consider, without loss of generality, this larger genotype space without affecting the accessibility property. \end{remark}

+\begin{definition} A \emph{fitness landscape} on a genotype space $\xGL$ is an assignment of real numbers $\xF{\xgL}$, called \emph{fitness values}, to each genotype $\xgL$.
+The \emph{fitness graph} of the fitness landscape is the directed graph over all genotypes with an arrow from $\xgL$ to $\xhL$ iff there is an arrow from $\xgL$ to $\xhL$ in $\xGL$ and $\xF{\xhL} > \xF{\xgL}$. \end{definition}

+As seen in this definition we will use bold face for genotypes, i.e.\ vertices of the genotype space, while using normal face for alleles, i.e.\ vertices on the allele graph.
+Throughout, quantities defined over the allele graph will be written in normal face and analogous quantities defined over the genotype space will be written in bold face.

+\begin{definition} A \emph{House-of-Cards (HoC) model} over a genotype space $\xGL$ is a random distribution over the set of all fitness landscapes on $\xGL$, such that each fitness value is chosen i.i.d.\ from a standard uniform distribution. \end{definition}